Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

     - **After Class**
 1. Assessment: Test & submit 1000 word blogpost
     - **In Class Activities**
-        - *Take Test* - you'll take an assessment that cover the content from SPD 1.1.
+        - *Summative Assessment* - you'll take an assessment that cover the content from SPD 1.1.
 I recommend you review class slides and understand the major ideas taught in each activity.
 Don't sweat it too much.
 Those who miss this in-class assessment have the option to retake it the the Wednesday during the weeklong intensity.
         - *Peer review and publish blog posts* - class will close with us peer editing each other's blog posts and hitting PUBLISH!
 We'll then celebrate with popcorn or whatever treat Dan brings in ;)
     - **After Class** - Relax. pat yourself on the back for your hard work!

-## Huddle Schedule
+## Huddle Schedule - daily morning group meeting
 * Week 1: Group Formation - Get to know your fellow classmates and establish a foundation of community
-        - Instructor facilitated discussion of principles of professional development and application of those principles to this cohort
+    * Instructor facilitated discussion of principles of professional development and application of those principles to this cohort
+* Week 2: Goal & Priority Setting - Discuss personal goals and priorities for term 1 and the entirety of Make School

-* Week 1: Group Formation - Get to know your fellow classmates and establish a foundation of community Instructor facilitated discussion of principles of professional development and application of those principles to this cohort and a professional community
+    * Instructor facilitated discussion of principles of habit formation as it relates to setting personal goals and priorities
-Week 2: Goal & Priority Setting - Discuss personal goals and priorities for term 1 and the entirety of Make School Instructor facilitated discussion of principles of habit formation as it relates to setting personal goals and priorities Week 3: Appreciating Differences - Appreciating and understanding perspectives different than your own Instructor facilitated discussion of principles of business communication as it relates to this cohort and in a professional work setting
+* Week 3: Appreciating Differences - Appreciating and understanding perspectives different than your own
+    * Instructor facilitated discussion of principles of business communication as it relates to this cohort and in a professional work setting
-Week 4: Calendar & Productivity - Optimizing your calendar, work flows and habits to be productive Instructor facilitated discussion of principles of peak performance and how to organize one’s own work system to optimize performance
+* Week 4: Calendar & Productivity - Optimizing your calendar, work flows and habits to be productive
+    * Instructor facilitated discussion of principles of peak performance and how to organize one’s own work system to optimize performance
-Week 5: Imposter Syndrome - Overcoming imposter syndrome and professional challenges Instructor facilitated discussion of principles of positive psychology and mindset as it relates to professional challenges Week 6: Industry Contacts & Mentorship - Connecting with industry contacts and mentors and utilizing feedback Instructor facilitated discussion of principles for finding mentors and making use of mentorship conversation to improve one’s own professionalism and performance
+* Week 5: Imposter Syndrome - Overcoming imposter syndrome and professional challenges
+    * Instructor facilitated discussion of principles of positive psychology and mindset as it relates to professional challenges
+* Week 6: Industry Contacts & Mentorship - Connecting with industry contacts and mentors and utilizing feedback
+    * Instructor facilitated discussion of principles for finding mentors and making use of mentorship conversation to improve one’s own professionalism and performance
-Week 7: Reflections - Reflections on term 1 and goals to make Term 2 even better Instructor facilitated reflections on lessons learned from the term and how best to adjust one’s work system to evolving professional demands
+* Week 7: Reflections - Reflections on term 1 and goals to make Term 2 even better
+    * Instructor facilitated reflections on lessons learned from the term and how best to adjust one’s work system to evolving professional demands

+## Coaching Schedule - one-to-one meeting between instructor and student, once per weeks
+This is a general set of guidelines that will ebb and flow depending on the progress of the students.
+- Do a code review
+- Review theories, principles, and topics related to SPD course material
+- In the context of professional development, discuss interests, motivations, and goals
+- Review professional development activities and skills:
+    - Review calendaring and how you structure your days and time
+    - Audit your productivity system (time blocking, prevent distractions, single source of truth, prioritization, resourcefulness)
+    - Audit your professional and personal habits that support your success
+    - Audit efforts to seek out feedback from mentors and peers
+- Review of internship readiness
+- What do you want to continue doing next term and what do you want to change?

 ## Make School Course Policies